Alystrasz/parkour-api/README.md

 * `Events` are the basis entity on this API; think of them like Overwatch seasons, for instance.
 They have a beginning and an ending date, and link to several maps;
 * `Maps` associate a parkour configuration to an in-game map; each map features a global scoreboard;
-* `Scores` store players performances for each map.
+* `Scores` store players performances for each map;
+* `MapConfigurations` contain in-game coordinates for map entities such as checkpoints and ziplines (a configuration example for the `mp_thaw` map is available in the `docs` directory).

 ### Routes